RichardORCL/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/files/hyper-v-kvm-to-oci-native.md

 - Organizations requiring migration, DR, and backup in a single platform
 - Complex migrations requiring policy-driven automation and dependency mapping

-### VMware HCX Enterprise with OSAM (Alternative)

-**OS-Assisted Migration (OSAM)** enables the migration of workloads from non-vSphere hypervisors, such as Microsoft Hyper-V or KVM, into OCI.
-Unlike standard vMotion or Bulk Migration, OSAM performs a guest-level migration by installing an HCX migration agent within the operating system.
-The agent copies the VM's disk and configuration data to the target environment, where the VM is then reconstructed.

-**Note:** While OSAM is primarily designed for migration to Oracle Cloud VMware Solution (OCVS), it can be used as part of a multi-step migration process.
-For direct migration to OCI Native, RackWare is typically the preferred solution.

-**Key Considerations:**
-- OSAM requires an HCX Enterprise license
-- Replication begins a full synchronization transfer to the destination site.
-The guest virtual machine remains online during replication until the final delta synchronization.
-- After the full sync, the switch over can be immediate or at a specific schedule just like Bulk Migration
-- Final delta sync starts when the switch phase starts, until then it maintains a continuous sync of changes
-- HCX performs a hardware mapping of the replicated volumes to ensure proper operation, including updates of the software stack on the replica.
-This fix-up process includes adding drivers and modifying the OS configuration files at the destination.
-The migrated virtual machine reboots during this process.
-- VMware Tools is installed on the migrated virtual machine and migration completes.
-- OSAM does not support P2V

 ## Assessment and Discovery Mapping